Major winter storm brought tornado reports across multiple Southern states and is threatening more severe weather - KTVZ

 Meanwhile, over 5 million people are under winter weather alerts across the Upper Midwest and Great Lakes, where snow and ice accumulations are expected to affect travel, according to the National Weather Service.

-The storm is expected to slowly drift into the Upper Midwest through Wednesday before gradually dissipating on Thursday.
+The storm is expected to gradually begin dissipating Thursday.
 Meanwhile, another intense storm system is making its way to the West Coast.

 Storms leave trail of destruction